mfractor/mfractor.github.io/docs/installation-and-setup.md

 ## Activating MFractor Premium

 Download and locate your license file (which ends with the extension `.lic`).
 When purchasing MFractor Premium, this license file will be provided in an email.
-In this example, our license file is located on our desktop and is called `license.lic`.
+In this example, our license file is located on our desktop called `license.lic`.

  ![MFractor license file](/img/licensing/license-file.png)